duanyifei1937/Learning-Record/linux/memory/mem-how-to-work.md

               total        used        free      shared  buff/cache   available
 Mem:        8169348      263524     6875352         668     1030472     7611064
 Swap:             0           0           0
+# buffer: Memory used by kernel buffers (Buffers in /proc/meminfo)
+# cache: Memory used by the page cache and slabs (Cached and Slab in /proc/meminfo)
 ```

 ### top